• Resources

 female student bored on laptop

 Online.
 Hybrid.
 Hyflex.
 Blended.
-The number of learning models available in higher education today is staggering.
+As the world and technology continues to evolve, the number of learning models will only grow.
 And while many cite the global pandemic as the catalyst that launched the myriad of new learning models into the mainstream, the truth is that higher education was long overdue for change.

 Well before COVID-19 forced students to attend class from anywhere but campus, the demand for online learning was increasing.
-In their 2019 Trends to Watch report, Ovum recommended that institutions consider providing more “phygital” interactions across both personal and educational experiences.
+In fact in the 2019 Trends to Watch report, Ovum recommended that institutions consider providing more “phygital” interactions across both personal and educational experiences — blending digital experiences with physical ones.
 And according to Inside Higher Ed, in 2018, more than one-third of all college and university students took at least one course online.

-For years, students have been demanding greater flexibility in how they learn.
+For years — certainly well before 2020 — students have been demanding greater flexibility in how they learn.
 They want some classes in-person.
 Others online.
 And still others a blend of the two.

 Clearly, online learning is not just here to stay.
 It’s poised to grow.
 And while the initial news about online learning is positive, there are other challenges to consider.
 Student disengagement is rising, leading to more students failing to succeed in their courses.